-For my money, the best soft tacos in Bellevue are served at La Cocina del Puerco and El Maestro del Taco.
-Though their approaches are different, they both are wonderful in their own way.
-Neither place limits itself to just tacos—Cocina is a sit-down restaurant, while Maestro is a food truck that also sells tortas, cemitas, sopes, quesadillas and a carne asada plate (with rice and beans).
+For my money, the best soft tacos in Bellevue are served at El Maestro del Taco.
+La Cocina del Puerco served terrific ones too but the restaurant closed a few years ago.
+Cocina was a sit-down restaurant, while Maestro is a food truck that also sells tortas, cemitas, sopes, quesadillas and a carne asada plate (with rice and beans).
 It also sells burritos that can be ordered with any meat offered in a soft taco (lengua, cabeza, beef cheeks, adobada, asada and carnitas).
 My favorite taco filling there is asada, which is the reason I got a burrito filled with the same thing.

 Let’s start with the flour tortilla wrap.
 Unlike at most places where the ends of a gigantic tortilla are tucked in before the burrito is rolled, a single turn of an 8-inch one barely covers Maestro’s substantial filling, potentially a big mess if the filling pushed out at one end when the other is bitten into.
 Fortunately, the whole thing is swaddled in foil.
 The absence of the tucks eliminates excessive tortilla that can double, even triple upon itself otherwise.
 A small matter maybe, but one appreciated by me.
 Plus, the tortilla itself is thin yet stretchy enough not to tear, putting all the emphasis on the filling.